MAISY® Utility Customer Databases, Forecasting & Analysis Models

 A critical new imperative for many utilities is forecasting the upsurge in small-area grid loads caused by rapidly growing EV ownership, electrification and weather extremes.
 Unanticipated grid overloading can cause low voltage, flickering lights, reduced transformer lifetimes and even blown transformers, not to mention customer complaints/ dissatisfaction.

-Forecasting these neighborhood-level loads requires an entirely new set of tools well beyond traditional utility system-wide energy and peak modeling methodologies.
-Digital twin modeling, a new forecasting technology that is increasingly being used to model and analyze electric utility distribution equipment, is a perfect application to forecast these small areas EV grid threats.
+Forecasting these neighborhood-level loads requires an entirely new set of tools.
+Digital twin modeling, a new forecasting technology that is increasingly being used to model and analyze electric utility distribution equipment, is a perfect application to forecast these small areas grid threats.

-EV digital twin modeling applies information on actual utility customers identifying new EV ownership and grid load impacts and results of load-shifting utility programs.
+Digital twin modeling applies information on actual utility customers identifying new grid load impacts, and results of load-shifting utility programs.
 Models are updated periodically to refine customer ownership, loads and utility program model relationships based on actual household information.

 The digital twins reflect a statistically valid sample of actual utility customers within local areas, providing a low-cost alternative to collecting information on every customer in the service area.
-Problem areas exposed in GIM scenario analysis can be further evaluated with potential load-shifting programs represented in the GIM and/or with on-the-ground assessments or with detailed transformer/feeder load flow models.
+Problem areas exposed in GIM scenario analysis can be further evaluated with potential load-shifting programs represented in the GIM, with on-the-ground assessments, or with detailed transformer/feeder load flow models.

 MAISY Databases provide energy use and hourly kW loads for more than 7 million